The Corgi of PolkaBridge (CORGIB) Price Hits $0.0000 on Exchanges

-The Corgi of PolkaBridge (CURRENCY:CORGIB) traded up 8.8% against the U.S. dollar during the 1-day period ending at 22:00 PM Eastern on November 13th.
-The Corgi of PolkaBridge has a total market capitalization of $2.51 million and $182,608.00 worth of The Corgi of PolkaBridge was traded on exchanges in the last 24 hours.
-During the last seven days, The Corgi of PolkaBridge has traded down 26.8% against the U.S. dollar.
-One The Corgi of PolkaBridge coin can now be purchased for approximately $0.0000 or 0.00000000 BTC on exchanges.
+The Corgi of PolkaBridge (CURRENCY:CORGIB) traded down 4.7% against the dollar during the 24-hour period ending at 10:00 AM Eastern on November 19th.
+The Corgi of PolkaBridge has a total market capitalization of $2.96 million and approximately $292,177.00 worth of The Corgi of PolkaBridge was traded on exchanges in the last 24 hours.
+One The Corgi of PolkaBridge coin can currently be purchased for approximately $0.0000 or 0.00000000 BTC on popular cryptocurrency exchanges.
+In the last week, The Corgi of PolkaBridge has traded 25.2% higher against the dollar.

 - EthereumX (ETX) traded 0% lower against the dollar and now trades at $50,850.52 or 0.78473148 BTC.